Norway SWF Chief Not Worried About U.S. Downgrade

 During the financial crisis, Norway’s Government Pension Fund Global had exposure to Fannie Mae and Freddie Mac.
 S&P gave many mortgage CDOs strong ratings at that point in time.

-During a news conference regarding 2Q fund results last Friday, Yngve Slyngstad expressed, “The US debt downgrade had no effect on our portfolio or our thinking.”
+During a news conference regarding second quarter fund results last Friday, Yngve Slyngstad expressed, “The US debt downgrade had no effect on our portfolio or our thinking.”